-The Country Club, a 40-year-old cottage on the Mississippi River that's that’s evolved into a sleek, palm-filled relaxing respite, is one of the Bywater neighborhood’s best-kept secrets.
+The Country Club, an 1880s-era cottage on the Mississippi River that’s evolved into a sleek, palm-filled relaxing respite, is one of the Bywater neighborhood’s best-kept secrets.
 For a $15 entry fee, customers get full access to its cabana bar, hot tub, hip pool party, and prime people watching.
 BYOT (towel) and save $2.

 Happy hour and live music

 Iconic tiki bar Latitude 29 has an awesomely long happy hour (daily 3 p.m. to 6 p.m.), offering macaroni salads (a Hawaiian favorite) and beachy beers for $3.
 Take a peek at its glass-enclosed collection of drink ware, match boxes, and statues from yesteryear.
 And every Thursday, 60-year-old NOLA fixture Vaughan’s Lounge erupts into a lively jazz scene with trumpeters, local legends, and a side of passed red beans and rice ($10 entry).